AIA Billing for Electrical Contractors

 Stop Fighting Line-Item Drift in Electrical Pay Apps

-If your current process depends on manual tie-outs, copied formulas, and last-minute revisions, PayAppPro gives you a more repeatable way to create AIA-style pay application packages.
+If your current process depends on manually reconciling gear, feeders, fixture progress, change orders, and prior billing every month, PayAppPro gives you a more repeatable way to create AIA-style pay application packages.

 Also useful: pay app errors guide, change orders guide, retainage guide, and industry billing pages.